cdap-guides/cdap-etl-guide/README.rst

 .. |RealtimeTwitterToHBase| replace:: **Real-time Twitter to HBase:**
 .. _RealtimeTwitterToHBase: RealtimeTwitterToHBase

-- |RealtimeTwitterToHBase|_ In this application, we will read Tweets from Twitter in real time and write to an HBase Table.
+- |RealtimeTwitterToHBase|_ This application reads Tweets from Twitter in real time and write to an HBase Table.

 What You Will Need